VOLTTRON/volttron/docs/source/agent-framework/operations-agents/message-debugger/message-debugging.rst

 Message Debugging
 =================

 VOLTTRON agent messages are routed over the VOLTTRON message bus.
 The Message Debugger Agent provides enhanced examination of this message stream's contents as an aid to debugging and troubleshooting agents and drivers.

+This feature is implemented to provide visibility into the ZeroMQ message bus.
+The RabbitMQ message bus includes methods for message debugging by default in the `RabbitMQ management UI <https://www.rabbitmq.com/management.html>`_.

 When enabled, the Message Debugger Agent captures and records each message as it is routed.
 A second process, Message Viewer, provides a user interface that optimizes and filters the